 Pre-emptive discipline is a means of training which mandates that the student undertake certain appropriate actions in the course of the learning process.
 It is expected that students engage in the following pre-emptive behaviors:

-- All academic work, including, but not limited to, papers, computer programs, assignments, and tests, must consist of the student’s own work and not that of other students or other authorities.
+- Because we seek constant new learning in each course, all academic work, including, but not limited to, papers, computer programs, assignments, and tests, must consist of the student's own original work and not that from other coursework (unless the faculty member approves an exception) or from other students or other authorities not cited in full accord with an appropriate citation style (APA, MLA, CBE, etc.) consistent with the academic discipline or the instructor’s directions.

 - Students are expected to be honest in all academic work, refraining from all forms of academic dishonesty.